Back to blogs

 Remix IDE logo and word mark

-Remix includes various tools for development, including a workspace, compiler, and debugger.
-It can also be configured to deploy to most major remote procedure call (RPC) services.
+Remix includes various development tools, including a workspace, compiler, and debugger.
+Its configuration can allow deployment to most major remote procedure call (RPC) services.

 Hardhat logo